 - Economic stability (e.g., employment, food insecurity, housing instability, poverty);

-- Education (e.g., early childhood education and development, enrollment in higher education, graduation from high school, literacy);
+- Education access and quality (e.g., early childhood education and development, enrollment in higher education, graduation from high school, literacy);

 - Social and community context (e.g., social cohesion and support, discrimination, incarceration rates);

-- Health and health care (e.g., access to health care, health literacy); and
+- Health care access and quality (e.g., access to health care, health literacy); and

 - Neighborhood and built environment (e.g., prevalence of crime and violence, environmental quality, housing).